Nominet UK: 2021 removal of directors

-On 29 January 2021, an email request was made to Rory Kelly, the Nominet company secretary to provide a list of members of Nominet.
+According to the Public Benefit .UK campaign started by Krystal Hosting's then-CEO Simon Blackler Nominet made a number of changes that were "unacceptable".
+From 2016 to 2020 Nominet reduced its public benefit donations from £5.4M to £1.9M (65%) reduced their operating profit from £8M to £5M (38%), increased its top three director's pay from £1M to £1.7M (70%), ignored members' concerns and input, and tried to silence critics, the press and members.

-On 3 February 2021, Rory Kelly, company secretary responded to the request by printing out the Nominet members list on 575 sheets of A4 paper, omitting the contact email addresses of members, and posting the bundle to the registered company address of the original requester.
+On 29 January 2021, an email request was made to Rory Kelly, the Nominet company secretary, to provide a list of members of Nominet.
+Kelly responded on 3 February 2021 to the request by printing out the Nominet members list on 575 sheets of A4 paper, omitting the contact email addresses of members, and posting the bundle to the registered company address of the original requester.
 In response, the recipient Krystal Hosting arranged for 575 trees to be planted "to offset Nominet's nonsense".

 On 2 February 2021, over 140 members wrote to the board of directors via Rory Kelly the company secretary calling for a general meeting to propose two ordinary resolutions: